Boeing's Dreamliner becomes commercial reality

 The Dreamliner, which promises to raise the bar for fuel efficiency and passenger comfort, is nearly three years behind its original schedule and at least several billion dollars over budget by some outside estimates.

 "It's momentous.
-A few years back no on thought this day would come.
+A few years back no one thought this day would come.
 We have pretty much have one step left and that's delivery," said Alex Hamilton, managing director with EarlyBirdCapital.

 With 827 orders for the plane on the books, the Dreamliner may be the most hotly anticipated aircraft in the history of the storied company.